blackredit/docusaurus-starter/docs/intro.md

 ## Create new project

-Create a new folder on your system such as "DEV" or "Projects" or another folder.
+Create a new folder on your system such as "DEV" or Projects or another folder.

 - Downloading Files:
    - Download the files via NPM or
    - directly from [GitHub](https://github.com/blackredit/npm-files)

-Open a new CMD window in the folder on your system and enter the following (Download via NPM):
+Open a new CMD window in the folder on your system and enter the following(Download NPM):

 ```bash
 npm i git-fsd-it-tutorial